lilab-bcb/cumulus/docs/cellranger/sc_sn_rnaseq.rst

 		  - Turn this option on to also count reads mapping to intronic regions.
 With this option, users do not need to use pre-mRNA references.
 Note that if this option is set, cellranger_version must be >= 5.0.0.
 		  - true
 		  - true
-		* - create_bam
+		* - no_bam
-		  - If generating BAM file or not.
+		  - Turn this option on to disable BAM file generation.
 This option is only available if cellranger_version >= 5.0.0.
-		  - true
+		  - false
-		  - true
+		  - false
 		* - secondary
 		  - Perform Cell Ranger secondary analysis (dimensionality reduction, clustering, etc.)
 		  - false